- Coronavirus FAQ's

 Non PBS prescriptions

-Some of our Extras policies provide benefits for non-PBS prescriptions medications, which includes travel vaccines.
-You're required to pay an initial co-payment of $41.00, and then we pay a percentage back on the balance.
-The percentage is based on what extras cover you're on.
+Some of our extras policies provide benefits for non-PBS prescriptions medications, which includes travel vaccines.
+You're required to pay an initial co-payment of $41.00, and then we pay a benefit back on the balance.

 This means that for your medication to be eligible for claiming, it must cost more than $41.00.